 The vegan frosting is also super simple and basically the same as normal frosting – just using a vegan butter substitute.
 What you use is up to you, though for frosting for vegan cake I’d suggest a block type margarine rather than the spreadable kind as they hold up much better when piping and at room temperature.
 I used a spreadable margarine to frost these Strawberry Muffins and these Halloween Chocolate Cupcakes and while they both tasted great, towards the end of piping it was starting to get too warm to hold its shape!

 Of course you don’t have to pipe the frosting onto this cake, you can just spread it.
 I just think all cake should be a little fancy 😉

-If you make this easy Vegan Cake recipe or any of the recipes from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these The Best Vegan Cake or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 - 250g raspberries – can be fresh or frozen

 - 1/2 lemon – grated zest and juice